 Should it be legal to resell e-books, software, and other digital goods?

-With e-book reselling heading to the EU Court of Justice,
+With e-book reselling heading to the EU Court of Justice, we examine the complexities of the law.

 One of the most interesting questions in the